holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

  <img src="../../Images/logo.png" alt="Holos Logo" width="650"/>
     <br>
 </p>
 The purpose of this document is to provide an introduction on how to use the Holos model (version 4) and the required vs. the optional inputs.
-We are going to create a farm that has a dairy production system, and a feed crop production system.
+We are going to create a farm that has a dairy production system and a feed crop production system.
 The farm is located in Manitoba near Portage La Prairie.

 <br>